Warehousing

 A beginner’s guide to commercial property leases

 Entering into a commercial lease for industrial property is vastly different to renting a home.
-Commercial lease agreements cover various aspects that are not encountered in residential leases.
-Tenants and landlords need to be aware of such considerations when negotiating the lease terms.
+Commercial property leases cover various aspects that are not encountered in residential leases.
+Tenants and landlords need to be aware of such considerations when negotiating the lease agreement terms.

 Person gesturing to sign a document